pmccarthy/architecture/README.md

 # Architecture

 The purpose of this repo is to hold architecture documents that relate to overall architecture and design of Kuadrant.
+Note currently this repo is being updated and for know it is better to look at the individual components in this repo

 ## What belongs here: